 - Root canals, cavitations, and other oral foci.

 - Oral manifestations of systemic health problems.

 - Therapeutic ozone.

-- Write an article on using natural approaches in oral treatment and submit it to our education committee for review.
+- Write an article about using natural approaches in an oral cavity and submit it to our education committee for review.

-- Complete a small study and present it to our education committee, in person or via Skype.
+- Complete a small study and present it to our education committee via Skype.

 To maintain certification, you must stay current on your dues, show proof of at least 12 hours CE per year (in biological dentistry or medicine) and attend at least one IABDM conference every 2 years.